top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 There were several possible approaches discussed to overcome the shortcomings of the current calibration:

 * Localization based calibration
-    * e.g. determine relative pose w.r.t.
+    * E.g. determine relative pose w.r.t.
 Chessboard from successive images
 * Closed loop calibration
     * Modify the trim while Duckiebot is following a loop until satisfactory
 * Motion blur based calibration